canonical/kafka-operator/docs/tutorial/cleanup.md

 :sync: k8s

-If you also want to remove the MicroK8s cluster and free up all resources, first check the remaining namespaces:
+If you also want to remove the MicroK8s cluster and free up all resources, first confirm that no namespaces are left over from the Juju models removed above (Juju creates one Kubernetes namespace per model):

 ```bash
 sudo microk8s kubectl get namespaces